Technologicat/unpythonic/doc/features.md

    - **Caution**: If the signature of ``f`` cannot be inspected, currying fails, raising ``ValueError``, like ``inspect.signature`` does.
 This may happen with builtins such as ``list.append``, ``operator.add``, ``print``, or ``range``, depending on which version of Python you have (and whether CPython or PyPy3).
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
    - **Changed in v0.15.0.** *For the benefit of code using the `with lazify` macro, the compose functions are now marked lazy.
 Arguments will be forced only when a lazy function in the chain actually uses them, or when an eager (not lazy) function is encountered in the chain.*
-   - Any number of positional arguments is supported, with the same rules as in the pipe system.
-Multiple return values, or named return values, packed into a `Values`, are unpacked to the args and kwargs of the next function in the chain.
+   - Any number of positional and keyword arguments are supported, with the same rules as in the pipe system.
+Multiple return values, or named return values, represented as a `Values`, are automatically unpacked to the args and kwargs of the next function in the chain.
    - `composelc`, `composerc`: curry each function before composing them.
 This comboes well with the passthrough of extra args/kwargs in `curry`.
      - An implicit top-level curry context is inserted around all the functions except the one that is applied last, to allow passthrough to the top level while applying the composed function.
    - `composel1`, `composer1`: 1-in-1-out chains (faster).